Diocese of La Crosse: 1868 to 1892

 Pope Pius IX erected the Diocese of La Crosse on March 3, 1868, with territory from the Diocese of Milwaukee.
 The new diocese covered all of Wisconsin north and west of the Wisconsin River.
-The pope named Reverend Michael Heiss of the Diocese of Louisville as the first bishop of La Crosse.
+The pope named Michael Heiss of the Diocese of Louisville as the first bishop of La Crosse.

 When the diocese was erected, it had 22 priests, 23 churches and about 50 stations.
 Along with the English and German congregations, provisions were also made for Poles and Italians.
 As bishop, Heiss built several churches, including the cathedral, and the episcopal residence.
 The first Catholic church in Wausau, St. Mary, opened in 1871.

 Also in 1871, Heisse invited the Franciscan Sisters of Perpetual Adoration to move their order from Jefferson, Wisconsin, to La Crosse, where they build the St. Rose of Viterbo Convent.
 The Franciscan Sisters then opened several schools in the diocese and St. Michael's Orphanage in La Crosse in 1875.

 In 1880, Pope Leo XIII named Heiss coadjutor archbishop of the Archdiocese of Milwaukee.
-Heiss was succeeded by Reverend Kilian Flasch of the Archdiocese of Milwaukee, appointed by Leo XIII in 1881.
+Heiss was succeeded by Kilian Flasch of the Archdiocese of Milwaukee, appointed by Leo XIII in 1881.
 An outspoken supporter of Catholic education, he established 36 new schools during his tenure and, at the Plenary Council, unsuccessfully sought to require Catholic parents to send their children to parochial schools.
 In 1890, the Franciscan Sisters founded the St. Rose Normal School in La Crosse to prepare nuns to serve as teachers.
 Flasch died in 1891.